kenjones-cisco/building-openapis/content/best-practices/implementation.md

 and corresponding response.
 If you make calls to other services using their API then capture the request and response those calls.

+!!! warning
+    Be sure to mask sensitive data elements. e.g. Credit Card numbers, passwords, etc.

 As part of this instrumentation, at the start of each request generate a unique id to associate with each log message related to that request.
 It is strongly recommended to include the same unique id as part of the response back to the caller.
 If there is an error or other issue, then the user can provide that id which can be used to find the logs associated with their specific request for easier problem resolution.
+The unique id is also referred to as [CorrelationID](http://theburningmonk.com/2015/05/a-consistent-approach-to-track-correlation-ids-through-microservices/) :fa-external-link:.

 The logs should be published to a central logging service like ELK or Splunk.